llKCll/Adventure-Game/README.md

 ### Usage

 Use the make file to compile the program.
 Use the command "make prog" to compile the program to build the rooms with a random start-room, random end-room, and random connections.
 The "house" is contained in a folder using text files.
+Enter "./prog" to execute this program.

 Use the command "make prog2" to compile the actual game.
 The game will use the most recent created rooms to play the game.
+Enter "./prog2" to play the game after the first program is executed at least once.